vk-cs/docs-public/docs/en/networks/vnet/service-management/shared-nets/shared-nets.md

-[Shared networks](../../concepts/net-types#shared_net) allow you to work with one network in several projects.
+[Shared networks](../../concepts/net-types#shared_net) allow you to work with one network in several projects within one [SDN](../../concepts/architecture#sdns_used).

 <info>

-To enable shared nets in your project, contact [technical support](mailto:support@mcs.mail.ru).
+Network sharing is available by default in projects with the Sprut [SDN](../../concepts/architecture#sdns_used).
+To share a network in a project with the Neutron SDN, contact [technical support](mailto:support@mcs.mail.ru).

 </info>